 Whenever a heating appliance is used, humidity levels drop.
 This is also true of air conditioners and other cooling appliances.
 If nothing is replacing the amount of moisture being lost by using this equipment, the air will invariably become and remain dry.

 The Damages And Unpleasant Health Effects Caused By Dry Indoor Air

 Long periods of exposure to dry air can cause a host of problems for both your home and the health of everyone living in it.
 Among the more common effects of living in a dry air environment are:

 When the air is too dry, this makes the airways constrict, thereby making it hard for people to breath correctly.
 This can be problematic for anyone living with asthma or any other chronic respiratory issue.
 Some symptoms that people might experience when the air is too dry are tightening of the chest, shortness of breath, and coughing.

 Dry Skin And Other Health Issues

 When the skin becomes too dry, this can lead to flaking and itchiness.
 Air with insufficient levels of humidity can also cause the hair to become dry and brittle.
-Those who are ill with the flu can have worsened symptoms such as the addition itchy, dry eyes and the chills.
+Those who are ill with the flu can have worsened symptoms such as the additional itchy, dry eyes, and the chills.

 Damages To Wooden Structures And Components